Cross-Origin-Resource-Policy (CORP) Configuration Guide

 What is Cross-Origin-Resource-Policy (CORP)?

+This gives control over security risks of cross-origin requests and prevents information theft and malicious script execution.
 Data provided by Webtechsurvey indicate that only 0,5% of websites out there use this header.
 That’s a pretty low number, unfortunately.

 Is CORP the same as CORS?